-To learn more about EPC Group's Business Intelligence Consulting Services and Solutions, visit EPC Group's Business Intelligence offerings page.
+To learn more about EPC Group’s Business Intelligence Consulting Services and Solutions, visit our Business Intelligence offerings page.

 Inevitably, there will be differing opinions from project team members on things such as the overall site structure, taxonomy, hierarchy, and even the security model around permissions strategies.

 The SharePoint 2016 and/or Office 365 project will likely be one of the most high profile efforts taking place in the organization and with that there is also the realization that many of the questions that need to answered or tasks that need to be accomplished will be assigned to staff with existing work already scheduled on other efforts and meetings already scheduled on their calendar.

 This is an area where setting the initial tone of what is expected from the project team by its key stakeholders or project sponsor is very important.
 A SharePoint 2016 effort requires many elements to be done in parallel and if certain questions are not answered or team members are left in limbo about the direction on a specific project task or milestone, it can cause major delays and team member frustrations.